ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ## Evidence Augmentation (Phase 2) {#sec-phase2}

-### Appraisal Claims Set Initialization {#sec-acs-initialization}
+### Appraisal Properties Set Initialization {#sec-acs-initialization}

-The ACS is initialized by copying the internal representation of Evidence claims to the ACS.
+The APS is initialized by copying the internal representation of Evidence properties to the APS.
 See {{sec-add-to-acs}}.

-#### The authorized-by field in Appraisal Claims Set {#sec-authorized-by}
+#### The authorized-by field in Appraisal Properties Set {#sec-authorized-by}

-The `a` field in an ECT in the ACS indicates the entity whose authority backs the claim.
+The `a` field in an EPT in the APS indicates the entity whose authority backs the property.

-An entity is authoritative when it makes Claims that are inside its area of competence.
-The Verifier keeps track of the authorities that assert Claims so that it can filter out claims from entities that do not satisfy appraisal policies.
+An entity is authoritative when it makes Properties that are inside its area of competence.
+The Verifier keeps track of the authorities that assert Properties so that it can filter out properties from entities that do not satisfy appraisal policies.

-When adding an Evidence Claim to the ACS, the
-Verifier SHALL set the `authorized-by` field in that Claim to the trusted authority keys at the head of each key chain which signed that Evidence.
+When adding an Evidence Property to the APS, the Verifier SHALL set the `authorized-by` field in that Property to the trusted authority keys at the head of each key chain which signed that Evidence.
 This key is often the subject of a self-signed certificate.
 The Verifier has already verified the certificate chain (see {{sec-crypto-validate-evidence}}).

-If multiple authorities approve the same Claim, for example if multiple key chains are available, then the `authorized-by` field SHALL be set to include the trusted authority keys used by each of those authorities.
+If multiple authorities approve the same Property, for example if multiple key chains are available, then the `authorized-by` field SHALL be set to include the trusted authority keys used by each of those authorities.

-When adding Endorsement Claims to the ACS that resulted from CoRIM processing (see {{sec-add-to-acs}}) the Verifier SHALL set the `authorized-by` field in that Evidence to the trusted authority key that is at the head of the key chain that signed the CoRIM.
+When adding Endorsement Properties to the APS that resulted from CoRIM processing (see {{sec-add-to-acs}}) the Verifier SHALL set the `authorized-by` field in that Evidence to the trusted authority key that is at the head of the key chain that signed the CoRIM.

-When searching the ACS for an entry which matches a Reference Value containing an `authorized-by` field, the Verifier SHALL ignore ACS entries if none of the keys present in the Reference Value `authorized-by` field are also present in the ACS `authorized-by` field.
+When searching the APS for an entry which matches a Reference Value containing an `authorized-by` field, the Verifier SHALL ignore APS entries if none of the keys present in the Reference Value `authorized-by` field are also present in the APS `authorized-by` field.

-The Verifier SHOULD set the `authorized-by` field in ACS entries to a format which contains only a key, for example the `tagged-cose-key-type` format.
+The Verifier SHOULD set the `authorized-by` field in APS entries to a format which contains only a key, for example the `tagged-cose-key-type` format.
 Using a common format makes it easier to compare the field.

-#### Appraisal Claims Set augmentation using CoMID triples
+#### Appraisal Properties Set augmentation using CoMID triples

-In the ACS augmentation phase, a CoRIM Appraisal Context and an Evidence Appraisal Policy are used by the Verifier to find CoMID triples which match the ACS.
+In the APS augmentation phase, a CoRIM Appraisal Context and an Evidence Appraisal Policy are used by the Verifier to find CoMID triples which match the APS.
-Triples that specify an ACS matching condition will augment the ACS with Endorsements if the condition is met.
+Triples that specify an APS matching condition will augment the APS with Endorsements if the condition is met.

 Each triple is processed independently of other triples.
-However, the ACS state may change as a result of processing a triple.
+However, the APS state may change as a result of processing a triple.
 If a triple condition does not match, then the Verifier continues to process other triples.

 #### Ordering of triple processing

-Triples interface with the ACS by either adding new ACS entries or by matching existing ACS entries before updating the ACS.
+Triples interface with the APS by either adding new APS entries or by matching existing APS entries before updating the APS.
 Most triples use an `environment-map` field to select the AES entries to match or modify.
 This field may be contained in an explicit matching condition, such as `stateful-environment-record`.

 The order of triples processing is important.
-Processing a triple may result in ACS modifications that affect matching behavior of other triples.
+Processing a triple may result in APS modifications that affect matching behavior of other triples.

-The Verifier MUST ensure that a triple including a matching condition is processed after any other triple that modifies or adds an ACS entry with an `environment-map` that is in the matching condition.
+The Verifier MUST ensure that a triple including a matching condition is processed after any other triple that modifies or adds an APS entry with an `environment-map` that is in the matching condition.

-This can be acheived by sorting the triples before processing, by repeating processing of some triples after ACS modifications or by other algorithms.
+This can be acheived by sorting the triples before processing, by repeating processing of some triples after APS modifications or by other algorithms.

 ## Reference Values Corroboration and Augmentation (Phase 3) {#sec-phase3}

-Reference Value Providers (RVP) publish Reference Values triples that are matched against ACS entries.
+Reference Value Providers (RVP) publish Reference Values triples that are matched against APS entries.
-Reference Values may describe multiple acceptable states for Attesters; hence "matching" determines that Evidence (contained in the ACS) satisfies an appropriate subset of the available Reference Values.
+Reference Values may describe multiple acceptable states for Attesters; hence "matching" determines that Evidence (contained in the APS) satisfies an appropriate subset of the available Reference Values.
-If the appropriate subset matches, the authority of the RVP is added to the appropriate ACS entries.
+If the appropriate subset matches, the authority of the RVP is added to the appropriate APS entries.

-The Verifier compares each `reference-triple-record` against ACS entries as described in {{sec-match-one-se}}, where the `reference-triple-record` takes the place of a `stateful-environment-record`.
+The Verifier compares each `reference-triple-record` against APS entries as described in {{sec-match-one-se}}, where the `reference-triple-record` takes the place of a `stateful-environment-record`.
-If all fields of the `reference-triple-record` match the ACS, then the Verifier MUST add the RVP authority to each matching ACS field.
+If all fields of the `reference-triple-record` match the APS, then the Verifier MUST add the RVP authority to each matching APS field.

-If any `reference-triple-record` in the Reference Value triple does not match the ACS then the entire triple is ignored.
+If any `reference-triple-record` in the Reference Value triple does not match the APS then the entire triple is ignored.

 ## Endorsed Values Augmentation (Phase 4) {#sec-phase4}

 [^issue] https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/179

-> [Ned] *The following sections should describe augmentation in the context of the `ev` and `evs` relations containing ECTs staged for ACS augmentation*
+> [Ned] *The following sections should describe augmentation in the context of the `ev` and `evs` relations containing EPTs staged for APS augmentation*

 ### Processing triples representing Conditional Endorsements

-An Endorser may use CoMID tags to publish Conditional Endorsements, which are added to the ACS only if specified conditions are satisfied.
+An Endorser may use CoMID tags to publish Conditional Endorsements, which are added to the APS only if specified conditions are satisfied.
-This section describes the process performed by the Verifier to determine which Conditional Endorsements from the candidate CoMIDs should be added to the ACS.
+This section describes the process performed by the Verifier to determine which Conditional Endorsements from the candidate CoMIDs should be added to the APS.

-The verifier checks whether Conditional Endorsements are applicable by comparing ACS entries against expected values provided in `stateful-environment-record` object which are part of the triple.
+The verifier checks whether Conditional Endorsements are applicable by comparing APS entries against expected values provided in `stateful-environment-record` object which are part of the triple.

 #### Processing Conditional Endorsement Triple

-For each Conditional Endorsement Triple the Verifier compares each of the `stateful-environment-record` fields from the `cond` field in the triple against the ACS (see {{sec-match-one-se}}).
+For each Conditional Endorsement Triple the Verifier compares each of the `stateful-environment-record` fields from the `cond` field in the triple against the APS (see {{sec-match-one-se}}).

-If every stateful environment matches a corresponding ACS entry, then the Verifier MUST add an Endorsement entry to the ACS (see {{sec-add-to-acs}}) for each `endorsed-triple-record` in the `endorsements` field.
+If every stateful environment matches a corresponding APS entry, then the Verifier MUST add an Endorsement entry to the APS (see {{sec-add-to-acs}}) for each `endorsed-triple-record` in the `endorsements` field.
 Each Endorsement from the `endorsed-triple-record` includes the authority which signed the Conditional Endorsement Triple.

 #### Processing Conditional Endorsement Series Triple

 For each Conditional Endorsement Series Triple the Verifier iterates over the `conditional-series-record`s within the triple, stopping if it finds a match.

 For each iteration, the Verifier creates a temporary `stateful-environment-record` by merging the `stateful-environment-record` in the triple with the `refv` field in the `conditional-series-record`.
-It compares this temporary record against the ACS (see {{sec-match-one-se}}).
+It compares this temporary record against the APS (see {{sec-match-one-se}}).

-If one of the temporary records matches then the Verifier MUST add the `endv` Endorsement entry to the ACS.
+If one of the temporary records matches then the Verifier MUST add the `endv` Endorsement entry to the APS.
 This Endorsement includes the authority which signed the Conditional Endorsement Series Triple.

-#### Processing a stateful environment against the Appraisal Claims Set {#sec-match-one-se}
+#### Processing a stateful environment against the Appraisal Properties Set {#sec-match-one-se}

-This section describes how a stateful environment is matched against an ACS entry.
+This section describes how a stateful environment is matched against an APS entry.
 If any part of the processing indicates that the stateful environment does not match then the remaining steps in this section are skipped for that stateful environment.

-The Verifier initializes a temporary "candidate entries" variable with all entries in the ACS where the stateful enviromnment `environment-map` is a subset of the ACS `environment-map`.
+The Verifier initializes a temporary "candidate entries" variable with all entries in the APS where the stateful enviromnment `environment-map` is a subset of the APS `environment-map`.

-A stateful environment `environment-map` is a subset of an ACS entry `environment-map` if each field (for example `class`, `instance` etc.) which is present in the stateful environment `environment-map` is also present in the ACS entry, and the CBOR encoded field values in the stateful environment and ACS entry are binary identical.
+A stateful environment `environment-map` is a subset of an APS entry `environment-map` if each field (for example `class`, `instance` etc.) which is present in the stateful environment `environment-map` is also present in the APS entry, and the CBOR encoded field values in the stateful environment and APS entry are binary identical.
-If a field is not present in the stateful environment `environment-map` then the presence of, and value of, the corresponding ACS entry field does not affect whether the `environment-map`s are subsets.
+If a field is not present in the stateful environment `environment-map` then the presence of, and value of, the corresponding APS entry field does not affect whether the `environment-map`s are subsets.

 Before performing the binary comparison, a Verifier SHOULD convert `environment-map` fields into a form which meets CBOR Core Deterministic Encoding Requirements {{-cbor}}.